Calories in Idli

 Health Benefits of Eating Idli

-Preferred by health enthusiasts and fitness freaks, idli has unarguably become a healthy breakfast option.
-Here are some of the health benefits of idli:
+Preferred by health and fitness enthusiasts, idli has unarguably become a healthy breakfast option.
+Here are some of the health benefits of idli

 Due to the low calories in idli, it's the best breakfast and lunch option.
 Moreover, it keeps you full, helping you avoid overeating and munching on snacks and junk foods.